02-003 Code of Conduct_20212-003

 “Town” means The Corporation of the Town of Tillsonburg.

-enactment shall be deemed to include any amendment, replacement, successor or consolidation
+or other enactment shall be deemed to include any amendment, replacement,

-of such statute, regulation, by-law, guideline, policy or other enactment.
+successor or consolidation of such statute, regulation, by-law, guideline, policy or other

 2. Statutory Provisions Regulating Conduct